Impressment: British North America

-The Royal Navy also used impressment extensively in British North America from 1775 to 1815.
-Its press gangs sparked resistance, riots, and political turmoil in seaports such as Halifax, St John's, and Quebec City.
-Nevertheless, the Royal Navy extended the reach of its press gangs into coastal areas of British North America by the early 19th century.
+The Royal Navy extended the reach of its press gangs into coastal areas of British North America by the early 19th century.
 In response, sailors and residents fought back with a range of tactics.
 They sometimes reacted violently.
 The riots in St John's in 1794 and Halifax in 1805 led to a prohibition on impressment on shore for much of the Napoleonic Wars.
-The protest came from a wide swath of the urban community, including elites, rather than just the vulnerable sailors, and had a lasting negative impact on civil–naval relations in what became Canada.
-The local communities did not encourage their young men to volunteer for the Royal Navy.
+The protest came from a wide swath of the urban community, including elites, rather than just sailors, and had a lasting negative impact on civil–military relations in what became Canada.
+The local communities did not encourage their young men to volunteer for Royal Navy service.